mike-mosher/github.io/python-notes.md

 ```

 - If the length of the iterables are not equal, zip creates the list of tuples of length equal to the smallest iterable.
+- If you want zip to use the length off the longest iterable, you'll need to use `from itertools import zip_longest`

 ```python
 list_a = [1, 2, 3]